-- 120. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
+112. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
 Additionally, it was reported that the Central Bank was responsible for licensing and supervising money remitters and that an appropriate framework was being developed.
+The authorities advised that a regulatory and supervisory framework for money remitters is being developed, however given that money value transfer service providers are defined as listed businesses under POCA, the FIU is the supervisory authority for these institutions in accordance with the FOR.

-The authorities advised that a regulatory and supervisory framework for money remitters was in an advance stage of development. - 121.
-With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advised that the Central Bank conducted AML/CFT on-site examinations on cambios and that money remitters were registered with the FIU as the POCAA includes remittance business as listed businesses.
+113. With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advised that the Central Bank conducted AML/CFT on-site examinations on cambios and that money remitters were registered with the FIU as the POCAA includes remittance business as listed businesses.
 The Central Bank revised its AML/CFT Guidelines to include sector specific guidance to cambios.
 It was indicated that the Central Bank had acquired the services of a technical expert from the Office of the Technical Assistance, United States Department of the Treasury to assist with the finalizing and implementation of a regulatory framework for money remitters and a supervisory framework for insurance brokers, cambios and money remitters.
 The Central Bank has developed draft AML/CFT regulations and licensing guidelines for money remitters.
 During the period July to December 2012, the Central Bank inspected one (1) bureau de change and the FIU one money remitter.
 During the first seven months of 2013 the FIU conducted one (1) on-site visit on a money remitter.
 The two inspected money remitters represented 99% of the money remitters sector.
+The other two (2) money remitters which make up the other one percent (1%) is scheduled for onsite examination in the third quarter of 2014.
 The above figures demonstrate the start of onsite AML/CFT inspections of cambios and money remitters by the Central Bank and the FIU.
 The authorities should continue to submit figures in future to demonstrate ongoing effective implementation.

-122. The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the follow-up report dated October 2010..
-At the time authorities advised that the National Anti-Money Laundering Committee and the Compliance Unit of the Ministry of National Security were reviewing them and would be proposing an appropriate amendment.
+114. The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the follow-up report dated October 2010.
+At the time authorities advised that the National Anti-Money Laundering Committee and the

+Compliance Unit of the Ministry of National Security were reviewing them and would be proposing an appropriate amendment.